likhithgowdahr005-create/RTL-to-SoC/Module 1/Lab 15/README.md

 <img src="Images/waveform.png" width="900">
 </p>

-The waveform confirms the correct functionality of the Simple Timer IP.

 ### Waveform Observation

+The GTKWave timing diagram verifies the correct operation of the Simple Timer IP.

-- The **clk** signal provides the timing reference for all operations.
+- The **clk** signal drives the timer operation.
-- The **rst** signal initializes the timer and clears internal registers.
+- The **rst** signal initializes all internal registers.
 - The **load_val** input loads the preset countdown value.
-- The **start** signal begins the countdown operation.
+- The **start** signal begins the countdown process.
-- The internal **count** register decrements on every positive edge of the clock.
+- The **count** register decrements on every rising edge of the clock.
 - The **running** signal remains HIGH while the timer is active.
-- Once the counter reaches zero, the **done** signal is asserted and the timer stops.
+- The **done** signal is asserted after the countdown reaches zero.
-- The timer successfully reloads and performs multiple countdown operations using different preset values.
+- The timer successfully performs multiple countdown operations using different preset values.

-The waveform verifies correct timer initialization, countdown operation, and completion signaling.
+The waveform confirms the expected functionality of the programmable countdown timer.

 ---